Herbicide Tank Mix Calculator

 What is the most toxic herbicide to humans?

-See also Brace Height Calculator
+See also Total Annual Income Calculator

 Paraquat is often considered one of the most toxic herbicides to humans.
 It is highly toxic if ingested or absorbed through the skin and has been associated with severe health risks.
 Proper safety precautions and handling are essential when using such herbicides.